Relatively small ruminants, usually with a crimped hair called wool and often with horns forming a lateral spiral.

-Sheep's are vegetarians and ruminants, like goats and cows, which means they have four chambered stomachs designed to extract the maximum nutrition from everything they eat.
+They are vegetarians and ruminants, like goats and cows, which means they have a 4-chambered stomach.
+Similar to cows they are a grazing animal, preferring to eat grasses.

-Domestic sheep have adapted to all sorts of climates due to the fact that humans have bred them for various characteristics.
-Domesticated sheep can be spotted anywhere from tropical regions to desert regions.
+They have adapted to all sorts of climates and can be spotted anywhere from tropical regions to desert regions.

 Ewes generally reach sexual maturity at 6 - 8 months of age, and rams generally at 4 - 6 months.
 The gestation period of about 5 months.
 Most produce single or twin lambs although triplets and quads are not uncommon.